Explore: Course Descriptions

 Course Objectives:

-- Draw valid inferences from texts and craft thesis statements based on those inferences.
+- Drawing valid inferences from texts and crafting thesis statements based on those inferences.

-- Integrate evidence from texts in the form of carefully chosen direct quotes and clear paraphrasing.
+- Integrating evidence from the text in the form of carefully chosen direct quotes and clear paraphrasing.

-- Understand the rules of logic to create rational arguments and avoid fallacies.
+- Demonstrating an understanding of the rules of logic to create rational arguments and avoid fallacies.

-- Balance creative and critical thinking to foster “outside of the box” solutions.
+- Balancing creative and critical thinking to foster “outside of the box” solutions.

-- Revise awkward sentence structures to craft more complex sentences clearly.
+- Revising awkward sentence structures to craft more complex sentences clearly.

-- Evaluate one’s own writing, as well as the writing of others, to effectively identify areas needing improvement and make useful suggestions.
+- Evaluating one’s own writing, as well as the writing of others, to effectively identify areas needing improvement and make useful suggestion.

 MATHEMATICS